ragesaq/gamergraf/README.md

 3.3: HOST - enter the hostname of the PC you want to monitor 3.4: HOST_PORT - (Optional) Change this if you changed the port in Step 2.1.
 By default it is 82 3.5: AFTERBURNER_PASSWORD - (Optional) Change this if you changed the password in Step 2.2.
 By default it is 17cc95b4017d496f82
-3.6: GF_SECURITY_ADMIN_PASSWORD - Enter a password for the 'admin' account used to log in to grafana.
-By default it is password.
 ### Step 4:
 #### Running the docker container
 4.1: Simplified Windows batch files: Run the gamergraf-start batch file in the gamergraf folder.
 This runs the command 'docker-compose build' which downloads and sets up all of the docker containers and then runs the command 'docker-compose up -d' which launches the containers.
 The build process can be a little lengthy if this is the first run.